IEEE-at-UC-San-Diego/ieeeatucsd-org/src/scripts/email/README.md

 # Email Notification System

-This directory contains the email notification system for the IEEE UCSD reimbursement portal using Resend.
+This directory contains the email notification system for the IEEE UCSD reimbursement portal and event management system using Resend.

 ## Setup